EOS (EOS) Metrics

 How is EOS performing compared to the broader crypto market?

-Over the past 7 days, EOS has gained 26.32%, outperforming the overall crypto market which posted a 1.46% decline.
-This indicates strong performance in EOS's price action relative to the broader market momentum.
+Over the past 7 days, EOS has gained 0.44%, underperforming the overall crypto market which posted a 0.51% gain.
+This indicates a temporary lag in EOS's price action relative to the broader market momentum.

 Trends Market Overview